cosmos/cosmos-sdk/ROADMAP.md

 * Toolkit/SDK ADR.
     * Objective:
-        * Produce a RFC/ADR on how to make core composable
+        * Produce an RFC/ADR on how to make core composable
         * Merge RFC/ADR into main
     * Progress:
         * on pause until abci 2.0 integration is completed